 Though his art is mostly defined by sculpture, installation, and performance, Kounellis nonetheless referred to his works as paintings, even as his art has sought to break down and transcend the medium’s boundaries.
 “Everything I do is painting, even if I don’t touch a brush,” he said.
 “I tell my truth as a painter.”
 The exhibition Jannis Kounellis in Six Acts and its accompanying catalogue present the artist in a way he wanted to be seen—through a consideration of his work as an expansive and deep analysis of painting as a medium.

-Foregrounding the artist’s innovative use of materials, the exhibition is presented in five thematic sections that consider key developments and themes in Kounellis’s practice.
-Works featured include examples from his iconic Alphabet series (1959–1961)—large works on canvas or paper depicting letters, signs, and symbols.
-Another section features major works made from accumulations of organic materials such as as wool, seeds, stones, and burlap fabric.
-A third section explores hybrid works combining painting with performance, which played a major role in the artist’s production of the mid-1970s.
+Foregrounding the artist’s innovative use of materials, the exhibition is presented in six thematic sections that consider key developments and themes in Kounellis’s practice.
+Included are examples from his iconic Alphabet series (1959–1961), featuring large works on canvas or paper depicting letters, signs, and symbols.
+Another section highlights major works made from accumulations of organic materials such as wool, seeds, stones, and burlap fabric.
+A third part explores hybrid works combining painting with performance, which played a major role in the artist’s production of the mid-1970s.

 Jannis Kounellis in Six Acts is accompanied by a major publication, the first comprehensive assessment of the artist’s work to be assembled by a US museum.
-The richly illustrated volume, which contains many never-published archival materials, is designed by the Walker’s award-winning design studio.
-The catalogue features essays by exhibition curator Vincenzo de Bellis, curator and associate director of programs, Visual Arts, Walker Art Center; and Kit Hammonds, chief curator at Museo Jumex, Mexico City; Ara H. Merjian, professor of Italian Studies at New York University; Claire Gilman, chief curator at the Drawing Center, New York; and Kit Hammonds, chief curator at Museo Jumex, Mexico City; as well as a selection of the artist’s writings, selected by Archivio Kounellis president Michelle Coudray and edited by Walker curatorial assistant William Hernández Luege.
+The richly illustrated volume, which contains many never-published archival materials, is produced by the Walker’s award-winning design studio.
+The catalogue features essays by exhibition curators Vincenzo de Bellis, curator and associate director of programs, Visual Arts, Walker Art Center; and Kit Hammonds, chief curator at Museo Jumex, Mexico City; Ara H. Merjian, professor of Italian Studies at New York University; and Claire Gilman, chief curator at the Drawing Center, New York; as well as a selection of the artist’s writings, selected by Archivio Kounellis president Michelle Coudray and edited by Walker curatorial assistant William Hernández Luege.

-Vincenzo de Bellis, curator and associate director of programs, Visual Arts; with William Hernández Luege, curatorial assistant, Visual Arts, Walker Art Center
+Vincenzo de Bellis, curator and associate director of programs, Visual Arts, Walker Art Center; and Kit Hammonds, chief curator at Museo Jumex, Mexico City; with William Hernández Luege, curatorial assistant, Visual Arts, Walker Art Center

 Masks are strongly encouraged inside the museum for all visitors ages 2 and older regardless of vaccination status.
 On Free First Saturdays and Sensory Friendly Sundays, we require visitors ages 2 and older to wear face masks inside the building to support the safety and comfort of families and attendees.

 If you have questions or require additional assistance, please email firstname.lastname@example.org or call 612-375-7600.